If flakes are experimental, what's the experiment?

 - the dendritic patterns happens to align with the post-flake movement because it is catchy and researchy

-- libraries can’t solve convergence; new Nix users all follow the same flowchart and hit the “flakes: experimental or cool?” fork
+- libraries can’t solve convergence; new Nix users all follow the same flowchart and get stuck at flakes

 Story Time! ¶